GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/howto-custom-tab-low-level-api/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: How to use the Custom Tab low level API
+title: Using the Custom Tab low level API
 date: 2020-02-04
 updated: 2023-05-03
-description:
+description: Although the recommended method to integrate your application with Custom Tabs is using the AndroidX Browser Library, a low level implementation is also available.
 ---

 Although the recommended method to integrate your application with Custom Tabs is using the